jetstream-cloud/js2docs/docs/general/k8scluster.md

 In this example we use the kubeadm tool to set up a cluster.
 Our cluster has 3 VMs – 1 control plane and 2 worker nodes.

+####Optional

+On the control plane node:

+        sudo hostnamectl set-hostname k8s-control

+On the first worker node:

+        sudo hostnamectl set-hostname k8s-worker1

+On the second worker node:

+        sudo hostnamectl set-hostname k8s-worker2

+####Set up the hosts file

+On all nodes edit the `/etc/hosts` file to include the private ip address for each node

+        <control_plane_node_private_IP> k8s-control
+        <worker_node_1_private_IP> k8s-worker1
+        <worker_node_2_private_IP> k8s-worker2

+Log out of all three servers and log back in for these changes to take effect.

+One way to find the private IP of your instance is by running `hostname -i` on the VMs.

 ####Installation

 Create three virtual machines and run the installation commands (1-16) on all three.